RULES & REGULATIONS - The COMPETITION

 CLASSICAL BALLET- a routine incorporating classical ballet movements and music.
 No acro tricks permitted.

-BALLET VARIATION- an interpretation of a traditional piece of choreographic work the shows understanding of the original intent and style of the piece of work.
+BALLET VARIATION- an interpretation of a traditional piece of choreographic work that shows understanding of the original intent and style of that piece of work.
 Can be done in soft shoes or pointe shoes.
 Dancers wearing pointe shoes must be 12+.
 No acro tricks permitted.

-CONTEMPORARY POINTE- a routine that involves pointe technique however not limited to classical ballet movements.
-Pointe shoes must be worn and all dancers must be 12+.
+CONTEMPORARY POINTÉ- a routine that involves pointe technique, however, is not limited to classical ballet movements.
+Pointe shoes must be worn, and all dancers must be 12+.

 LYRICAL- a routine that interprets song lyrics and displays emotion along with fluid movement.